zephirefaith/courage/it_s_her.md

 Into the land of my dreams
 She unshackles me
 From my worldly bonds
-And I fall
-Like a single drop
+And I fall like a single drop
-Going upwards and away
+Going upwards
+.
+.
+.
+Away
+.
+.
-From the sea
+From the sea.

 I am scared
 I am satisfied

-Her deep darkness is soothing
+Her deep darkness
+Soothing
 The neon lights
 Too bright
 She is a paradox